 Year Ended January 31, 2013 compared to Year Ended January 31, 2012.
 Total other expense, net, decreased by \$8.5 million from \$40.3 million in the year ended January 31, 2012 to \$31.8 million in the year ended January 31, 2013.
 Interest expense decreased to \$31.0 million in the year ended January 31, 2013 from \$32.4 million in the year ended January 31, 2012 primarily due to lower interest rates on borrowings associated with the 2011 Credit Agreement, which was effective in April 2011, compared to interest incurred under the 2007 Credit Agreement.
 We recorded \$1.0 million of net foreign currency gains in the year ended January 31, 2013 compared to a \$1.4 million of net gains in the year ended January 31, 2012.
-Foreign currency gains in the year ended January 31, 2013 resulted primarily from the weakening of the U.S. dollar against the Singapore dollar and the euro, which resulted in foreign currency gains on our U.S. dollar-denominated liabilities in certain entities which use those functional currencies, partially offset by foreign currency losses due to the strengthening of the U.S. dollar against the Japanese yen, which resulted in foreign currency losses on our U.S. dollar-denominated liabilities in certain entities which use the yen as their functional currency.
+Foreign currency gains in the year ended January 31, 2013 resulted primarily from the weakening of the U.S. dollar against the Singapore dollar and the euro, which resulted in foreign currency gains on our U.S. dollar-denominated liabilities in certain entities which use those functional currency losses on our U.S. dollar-denominated liabilities in certain entities which resulted in foreign currency losses on our U.S. dollar-denominated liabilities in certain entities which use the yen as their functional currency.